Rotterdam: Rivalry

 There is a healthy competition with Amsterdam, which is often viewed as the cultural capital of the Netherlands.
-This rivalry is most common amongst the city's football supporters, Feyenoord (Rotterdam) and Ajax (Amsterdam) and it is so severe, football games are only played with the home crowd present due to out-of-control riots in the past.
+This rivalry is most common amongst the city's football supporters, Feyenoord (Rotterdam) and Ajax (Amsterdam), and it is so severe that football games are only played with the home crowd present due to out-of-control riots in the past.
 There is a saying: "Amsterdam to party, Den Haag (The Hague) to live, Rotterdam to work".
-Another one, more popular by Rotterdammers, is "Money is earned in Rotterdam, distributed in The Hague and spent in Amsterdam".
+Another one, more popular with Rotterdammers, is "Money is earned in Rotterdam, distributed in The Hague and spent in Amsterdam".
 Another saying that reflects both the rivalry between Rotterdam and Amsterdam is "Amsterdam has it, Rotterdam doesn't need it".
 Bright magazine editor Erwin van der Zande notes that this phrase is on T-shirts in Rotterdam.